OctHe/ICE/shell/README.md

 ### bash-it

 Bash is the default shell for most Linux distribution.
-The first things for ICE is to config a graceful shell environment with bash-it.
+The first things for Graphicless is to config a graceful shell environment with bash-it.

     git clone https://github.com/Bash-it/bash-it.git ~/.bash_it
     cd .bash_it